EESSI/docs/docs/governance/governance.md

 <!-- Steering committee overruling a group? -->
 The goal is for Teams to operate autonomously as much as possible.

 However, the Steering Committee _can_ overrule a decision made by any of the Teams.
 This power should only be used as a last resort, in exceptional cases.
-Examples of when this may be considered is if the Steering Committee feels that a decision endangours the integrity or sustainability of the project, or goes against the policies the Steering Committee has defined.
+Examples of when this may be considered is if the Steering Committee feels that a decision endangers the integrity or sustainability of the project, or goes against the policies the Steering Committee has defined.
 Even then, the Steering Committee should first engage in a discussion with a Team to see if consensus can be achieved on changing the decision.

 ## 4. Meetings and Communication
 <!-- Define how and where the team communicates, and how meetings (if any) are run. -->